kaimitai/faxedit/docs/doc.md

 * Load xml: Reloads xml from file and re-populates your data.
 Hold Shift to use.
 * Output Messages: The messages from the editor

-The tilemaps are stored in three different regions in ROM.
-If you run into size problems and need to cut down somewhere, know that the tilemaps for the worlds are stored in 3 different groups:

-* Group 1: Eolis, Mist, Towns
-* Group 2: Trunk, Branches
-* Group 3: Dartmoor Castle, Buildings, Evil Lair
+The tilemaps are stored in four different banks in ROM, but the tilemaps for all screens for any world need to be fully contained within one bank.
+The editor will tell you which banks it used for which worlds, and report on used and available space.

 <hr>